NSrilalitha/git-tutorial/README.md

         git init

-this creates .git folder which stores information about this repository
+this creates .git folder which stores information about this repository. git init initializes the repository as a new Git repository

 Clone repository
 ----------------